 Progestin therapy: This lab-made version of progesterone is used to treat endometrial hyperplasia.
 Your doctor may prescribe it in a pill or shot, a vaginal cream, or intrauterine device.

 Hysteroscopy: This procedure can remove polyps.
 Doctors also use it to remove thickened parts of the uterine lining caused by endometrial hyperplasia.
 They’ll insert a hysteroscope into your vagina and pass tiny surgical tools through the tube.

 D&C (dilation and curettage): In this surgery, the doctor opens your cervix.
 (You may hear them say they are going to dilate it).
 They use a thin tool to remove polyps or thickened areas of the uterine lining caused by endometrial hyperplasia.

 Hysterectomy: This surgery removes part or all of your uterus.
 It’s a treatment for endometrial or cervical cancer.
 Some people with a precancerous form of endometrial hyperplasia may also need it.
 In some cases, the doctor may also take out your ovaries, fallopian tubes, or nearby lymph nodes.

 Is Bleeding During Perimenopause Normal?

 The years before menopause are called perimenopause.
 During this time, your hormones shift.
 Your period may be heavier or lighter than usual.
 You may also have spotting.
 That’s normal.
 But if your bleeding is heavy or lasts longer than usual, talk to your doctor.
-You should also get checked out if you bleed after sex or more often than every 3 weeks.
+You should also get checked out if you bleed after sex.